starbelt/evtolpy/docs/theory/evtol-sizing.md

 ### Segment B': Reserve Hover Climb
 **Description:**
 * Calculations for the **Reserve Hover Climb** segment consider **vertical motion only**.
-* Drag effects are neglected, and the aircraft starts from rest.
+* Drag effects are neglected, and the aircraft starts from rest, accelerating upward to a final vertical velocity.
-* Average shaft power is then calculated based on MTOM, gravity, vertical acceleration, and average vertical velocity.
+* The total shaft power consists of two components:
+  1. Hover Power: the induced power required to support the aircraft’s weight when aerodynamic lift from the wings is negligible.
+  2. Climb Power: the additional power required to accelerate the aircraft vertically during the reserve hover climb phase.
+* Physically, the hover power represents the induced power required to support partial or full aircraft weight during hover or transition, when the wings do not yet generate sufficient lift.

 **Displacement, Acceleration, and Final Velocity**
 * Let:
-  * $v_i$  = 0= initial vertical velocity
+  * $v_i$ = 0 = initial vertical velocity
   * $v_{avg}$ = average vertical velocity (*mission.reserve_hover_climb_avg_v_m_p_s*)
   * $t$ = duration of reserve hover climb segment (*mission.reserve_hover_climb_s*)